Posterior Ankle Impingement and Os Trigonum: Endoscopic Excision Technique and Outcomes

 Endoscopic Posterior Ankle Arthroscopy (EPAA) Technique

 Patient positioning: prone, with the ankle at the edge of the table to allow plantarflexion; two posterior portals — posteromedial (medial to the Achilles tendon) and posterolateral (lateral to the Achilles tendon), both at the level of the posterior ankle joint.
 Anatomical orientation: the FHL tendon is the critical medial landmark — all instrumentation stays lateral to the FHL to protect the medial neurovascular structures.
 Procedure: posterior ankle joint visualization; identification of the os trigonum or Stieda’s process; blunt dissection of the synchondrosis between the os trigonum and talus; excision of the os trigonum with an arthroscopic shaver and punch; FHL tendon sheath decompression (invariably performed concurrently).
 Recovery: weight-bearing as tolerated immediately postoperatively; ballet and sport-specific rehabilitation beginning at 2 weeks; return to full dance or sport at 6–8 weeks (vs. 12–16 weeks with open surgery).
 Outcomes: 88–94% good-excellent results; 95% return to prior sport level; significantly faster return to activity than open posterior ankle approach.
-Dr. Biernacki at Balance Foot & Ankle performs posterior ankle arthroscopy and os trigonum excision at our Bloomfield Hills and Howell offices.
+Dr. Biernacki at Balance Foot & Ankle performs posterior ankle arthroscopy and os trigonum excision at our Bloomfield Township and Howell offices.
 Call (810) 206-1402.

 📧 Get Dr. Tom’s Free Lab Test Guide